 The Company's operations can be impacted by inflation.
 Inflation can cause increases in the cost of land, materials, services, interest rates and labor.
 Unless such increased costs are recovered through increased sales prices or improved operating efficiencies, operating margins will decrease.
 The Company's homebuilding segment as well as homebuilders that are customers of the Company's land development business segment face inflationary concerns that rising housing costs, including interest costs, may substantially outpace increases in the incomes of potential purchasers and make it difficult for them to purchase a new home or sell an owned home.
 If this situation were to exist, the demand for homes produced by the Company's homebuilding segment could decrease and the demand for the Company's land by homebuilder customers could decrease.
-Although the rate of inflationary pressures, the Company has experienced significantly in 2024 and 2023.
-As a result of these inflationary pressures, the Company's financing costs.
+Although the rate of inflation has been historically low in recent years, it increased significantly in 2024 and 2023.
+As a result of these inflationary pressures, the Company has experienced significant increases in the prices of labor and certain materials.
+Inflation may also increase the Company's financing costs.
 While the Company attempts to pass on to its customers increases in costs through increased sales prices, market forces may limit the Company's ability to do so.
 If the Company is unable to raise sales prices enough to compensate for higher costs, or if mortgage interest rates increase significantly, the Company's revenues, gross margins and net income could be adversely affected.